WeienLi/Full-Scale-Movie-Recommendation-System/README.md

 ## Monitoring

 Prometheus+Grafana is configured to run by default alongside the API.
 Prometheus collects and stores various metrics from the API, and Grafana visualizes these metrics in dashboards for monitoring.
+Additionally, AlertManager is integrated with Prometheus to send our alerts for critical issues via Slack.

-NOTE: Prometheus+Grafana is only available when the project is running inside Docker.
+NOTE: These services are only available when the project is running inside Docker.

 ### Grafana